How To Start Exercising At 50

 Creating a routine helps solidify exercise as a habit.
 Make it a point to incorporate physical activity into your daily life, just like brushing your teeth or having meals.
 Consistency is key when it comes to reaping the benefits of exercise, so aim for at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity per week, along with strength training exercises on two or more days.

-See also Workouts For Over 50 Years Old At Home
+See also Workouts For 50 And Over

 Rewarding yourself for consistency